7Nathan246/AppDevelopment/README.md

 # AppDevelopment
-Focuses on the development of mobile map app for Andriod and iOS
+Focuses on the development of mobile map apps for Andriod and iOS